oracle-livelabs/analytics-ai/mysql/heatwave-intro/connect-dbs/connect-dbs.md

     ```
     ![CONNECT](./images/06connect02-shell.png " ")

+## Task 4: Install airportdb

+ The installation procedure involves downloading the airportdb database to a Compute instance and importing the data from the Compute instance into the MySQL DB System using the MySQL Shell Dump Loading utility.
+For information about this utility, see Dump Loading Utility.

+ To install the airportdb database:

+1. Download the airportdb sample database and unpack it.
+The airportdb sample database is provided for download as a compressed tar or Zip archive.
+The download is approximately 640 MBs in size.

+    a.
+Get sample file

+    ```
+    <copy>wget https://downloads.mysql.com/docs/airport-db.zip unzip airport-db.zip</copy>
+    ```

+    b.
+Unzip sample file

+    ```
+    <copy>unzip airport-db.zip</copy>
+    ```

    **Connect to MySQL Database Service**

-6. From your Compute instance, connect to MDS-HW MySQL using the MySQL Shell client tool.
+2. From your Compute instance, connect to MDS-HW MySQL using the MySQL Shell client tool.

    The endpoint (IP Address) can be found in your notepad or  the MDS-HW MySQL DB System Details page, under the "Endpoint" "Private IP Address".

     ![CONNECT](./images/06connect03.png " ")

-7. Use the following command to connect to MySQL using the MySQL Shell client tool.
+3. Use the following command to connect to MySQL using the MySQL Shell client tool.
 Be sure to add the MDS-HW private IP address at the end of the command.
 Also enter the admin user and the db password created on Lab 1

     (Example  **mysqlsh -uadmin -p -h10.0.1..   --sql**)